RESEARCH STARTER

 1989Twenty-four tribally controlled colleges exist in ten states.

-By 1887, Congress was appropriating more than a million dollars a year for Indian education.
-About half the appropriations went to missionaries who were contracted to educate Indians.
-Feuding between Protestants and Catholics, however, aggravated because the Catholics were much more successful in establishing schools, led the Protestants to support funding only government-run schools.
+By 1887, Congress was appropriating more than a million dollars a year for American Indian education.
+About half the appropriations went to missionaries who were contracted to educate American Indians.
+Feuding between Protestants and Catholics, however, took place because the Catholics were much more successful in establishing schools.
+This led the Protestants to support funding only government-run schools.
 With the appointment in 1889 of General Thomas J. Morgan, a Baptist minister, as commissioner of Indian affairs, the Republicans made a systematic effort to stop government funding of all missionary schools.
 By 1900 all direct funding to these schools was ended.
-Tribes continued to receive a portion of the dollars which the federal government had previously provided the churches for funding of the mission schools.
+Tribes continued to receive a portion of the dollars that the federal government had previously provided the churches for funding of the mission schools.
 Some tribes maintained these schools in spite of the reduced resources; most used the funds for other needs.

-As the new century began, the continued inability of boarding schools and English-only education to transform Indians into white people led to disillusionment and lowered expectations for Indian education.
-Increasingly, Indians were viewed in the same light as blacks at that time: as a permanent underclass for whom an inferior, nonacademic, vocational education was appropriate and adequate.
+As the new century began, the continued inability of boarding schools and English-only education to transform American Indians into White people led to disillusionment and lowered expectations for American Indian education.
+Increasingly, American Indians were viewed in the same light as Black people at that time: as a permanent underclass for whom an inferior, nonacademic, vocational education was appropriate and adequate.

 The Termination Era, 1945-1970

 Between 1967 and 1971, Robert J. Havighurst of the University of Chicago directed a research project entitled the National Study of American Indian Education.
-Its recommendations called for greatly increased Indian participation in goal setting and in implementation of programs.
-During this same period, a report compiled by a Senate subcommittee on Indian education revealed that Indian school dropout rates were twice the national average, that Indian students lagged two to three years behind white students in school achievement, that only 1 percent had Indian teachers, that one-fourth of teachers of Indian students preferred not to teach them, and that “Indian children more than any other minority group believed themselves to be ’below average’ in intelligence.”
+Its recommendations called for greatly increased American Indian participation in goal setting and in the implementation of programs.
+During this same period, a report compiled by a Senate subcommittee on Indian education revealed that American Indian school dropout rates were twice the national average, that American Indian students lagged two to three years behind White students in school achievement, that only 1 percent had American Indian teachers, that one-fourth of teachers of American Indian students preferred not to teach them, and that “Indian children more than any other minority group believed themselves to be 'below average' in intelligence.”

-During this time, Indian educators had become increasingly active, and, by the end of the decade, the National Indian Education Association had been formed.
-In 1968 the first tribally controlled college, Navajo Community College, was founded, and in 1971 the Coalition of Indian Controlled School Boards was established.
+During this time, American Indian educators had become increasingly active, and, by the end of the decade, the National Indian Education Association had been formed.
+In 1968, the first tribally controlled college, Navajo Community College, was founded, and in 1971, the Coalition of Indian Controlled School Boards was established.

 The Move Toward Self-Determination Since 1970

-In spite of efforts to improve educational opportunities for Indians, in the last decade of the twentieth century Indian students still struggled for visibility in the education market.
-High school dropout rates for Indian students continued to be the highest for all minority groups, with only about half completing a high school education.
+In spite of efforts to improve educational opportunities for American Indians, in the last decade of the twentieth century, American Indian students still struggled for visibility in the education market.
+High school dropout rates for American Indian students continued to be the highest for all minority groups, with only about half completing a high school education.
 Some reservation schools reported a yearly teacher turnover rate of 90 percent.
-In 1990, bachelor’s degrees earned by Indians made up less than 0.5 percent of all degrees conferred.
-Numbers of doctorates earned by Indians between 1980 and 1990 actually dropped, from 130 to 102.
+In 1990, bachelor’s degrees earned by American Indians made up less than 0.5 percent of all degrees conferred.
+The number of doctorates earned by American Indians between 1980 and 1990 actually dropped, from 130 to 102.
+This trend continued into the 2020s, with one in ten American Indians between the ages of sixteen and twenty-four dropping out of high school.
+Approximately 69 percent of American Indians successfully completed high school, compared to the national average of 81 percent.
+That percentage dropped to 53 percent for students attending Bureau of Indian Education schools, which are mainly located on reservations and often struggle to secure funding and adequate staff.

-In the 1990s, several public school districts with relatively large Indian populations began to experiment with schools that focus on Indian culture along with traditional academic curricula.
+In the 1990s, several public school districts with relatively large American Indian populations began to experiment with schools that focus on American Indian culture along with traditional academic curricula.
 One of these, the American Indian Magnet School at Mounds Park All-Nations School in the St. Paul, Minnesota, public school system, declared the goal of “placing education into culture instead of continuing the practice of placing culture into education.”
+Other efforts continued in the 2020s, such as expanding access to training to increase the amount of American Indian teachers and staff in schools.
+During this time, curriculum was also being crafted by tribal leaders in some areas, while other schools offered language immersion, in which English and American Indian languages would be taught concurrently.
 Three centuries of national educational policy must take at least partial responsibility for the tragic decline of tribal cultures in the United States, but perhaps it will also take the lead in providing a vehicle for the land’s original citizens to assume their rightful place in American society.

 Bibliography